PaulKinlan/paul.kinlan.me/content/2015-09-11-future-of-web-on-mobile-coldfront-conf.markdown

 I know it is contentious, but React is a massive Trojan horse for Facebook and amazingly clever too.

-Javascript works everywhere.
+JavaScript works everywhere.
 HTML and CSS really require a browser or WebView to be useful.
 So a smart thing to do is abstract HTML Markup and Styling away from the developer for building UI's so that you can render native components using JS as the runtime.